dataloop-ai-apps/clip-model-adapter/README.md

 ### Model Fine-tuning

-For training, the items need to be converted into prompt item objects with the image as the prompt and the corresponding caption as the response (which a text annotation).
+For training, **items must be converted into prompt item objects**, with the image as the prompt and the corresponding caption as the response (i.e. a text annotation).

-The easiest way to upload captions is to add them to image items as descriptions.
-The CLIP model adapter includes some functions that will assist in preparing the data for training.
+#### Data Preparation
+If you have images but no captions, please refer to the ["image captioning pipeline"](...), which provides a workflow for using GenAI to generate captions for your images.

-To upload items with captions from your local machine, prepare a csv that includes two columns: one for the image paths and one for the caption texts.
+To upload items with captions from your local machine, prepare a csv that includes two columns: one for the image names and one for the caption texts.
 Here's a code snippet for using the preprocessing functions:

 ```python